 However, Lister relies on imported products to stock her cosmetics stall, which means she has felt the detrimental effects of Zambia’s financial crisis, compounded by the pandemic.
 Borders remain closed so cross-border trade is interrupted and supply chains are broken, making it difficult for Lister to access stock.
 She has felt first-hand how the rapidly devaluating local currency causes prices of imported goods to increase dramatically.

 Despite these challenges, Lister perseveres.
 She tells us that there is still a high demand for her products and her business remains profitable and successful.
 Since she joined MicroLoan, her weekly income has doubled (from ZMW 4000 to ZMW 8000).

 It is with huge thanks to the Whole Planet Foundation that this was all possible.
 Dedicated to poverty alleviation around the world, Whole Planet have been partnered with MicroLoan in Zambia since 2015.
-With Whole Planet’s support, MicroLoan were able to reach Lister, empowering her to become independent.
+With Whole Planet’s support, MicroLoan were able to reach Lister.